chami98/Southern_Books/README.md

 ## Getting Started

-To get started with this project, clone the repository and install the necessary dependencies using the following commands:
+To get started with this project, clone the repository and install the necessary dependencies using the following commands

 ```
 git clone https://github.com/chami98/Southern_Books.git